Mariners continue to load up on high-school players in MLB draft

 - B/T: R/R

 A closer look: Miller pitched as a reliever for much of his college career, but moved to a starter this past season as a senior.
 He made 10 starts and three relief appearances this past season, posting a 3-2 record with a 4.45 ERA.
-He struck out 15 batters in seven inning vs. New Mexico State.
+He struck out 15 batters in seven innings against New Mexico State.

 He struck out 70 batters in 52 2/3 innings with 37 walks.
-Miller has a starter’s repertoire, including fastball touched 98 mph at times and sits around 94-96 mph, a plus slider that sits in the mid 80s, a slow curveball and a changeup.
+Miller has a starter’s repertoire, including a fastball that touched 98 mph at times and sits around 94-96 mph, plus a slider that sits in the mid-80s, a slow curveball and a changeup.

 Andy Thomas, C, Baylor